 In 2020, Creative Audiences began.
 The programme is run by facilitator Jenny Macdonald and Liz Roche, and continues to partner with Dublin Dance Festival.

-In response to the lockdown this exciting 3-month audience engagement programme from Liz Roche Company and Dublin Dance Festival moved online.
+In response to the 2020 lockdown we moved the programme online.
 We were able to offer our 40 participants a series of weekly practical creative tasks, talks and feedback sessions, with the overall programme offering a deeper insight into the art form of dance, with opportunities to discuss and to respond creatively to dance works by Liz Roche Company and a range of choreographies presented at Dublin Dance Festival.

 Facilitated by Jenny Macdonald and Liz Roche with members of Liz Roche Company, this opportunity gave our participants insight into the company’s creative process on their recent work, The Here Trio, exploring key themes such as memory, empathy, what it is to be “here”, and relationships between politics and psychology on this island and beyond.

 Our participants engaged in many different ways with the process over this time.
 We began with improvisation and creative writing tasks designed for a social distancing situation, as well as a series of behind the scenes talks with DDF artistic director Benjamin Perchet, Choreographer Liz Roche and The Here Trio dancers Sarah Cerneaux, Glòria Ros Abellana and Ryan O’Neill.